Domikohlh/citation_val_agentic_ai/README.md

 ### Introduction
-Hi,Welcome to CitVa.
+Hi, Welcome to CitVa.
 This is the capstone project created for the 5-day intensive AI agent course for Google and Kaggle.

 ![Banner](picture/Logo.png)